Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 The Takeaway

-You generally can open a bank account at any age — although minors typically must share a joint account with a parent or guardian until they turn 18.
+Though there is likely a minimum age to open a bank account on your own (typically 18), minors can generally share a joint account with a parent or guardian until then.
 There are several types of accounts that kids and their parents might consider depending on their needs and goals, so it’s important to do a little research before choosing an account.

-For example, you might want to prioritize the account’s APY (Annual Percentage Yield) if you hope to grow your money.
-But if you’re going to use the account to make purchases and pay bills, or you expect to make cash withdrawals regularly, you might want to focus on low fees and easy access to a wide network of ATMs.
+For example, you might want to prioritize the account’s APY if you hope to grow the money on deposit.
+But if the account is for daily spending, you might want to focus on low fees and easy access to a wide network of ATMs.

 Photo credit: iStock/Chaay_Tee